 Set goals that you can keep track of, measure, and accomplish.
 When you realize that you can achieve these goals, you’ll give birth to a new inner-strength.

 This sense of conquering and accomplishment is a huge part of how you build self-esteem.

 3. Be Kind to Yourself

-Do your best to keep each failure contained to one goal, as well.
-Simply because you ate chocolate cake for dinner, for instance, doesn’t mean you can never lose weight.
-It really means that you had a moment of weakness, but can start a healthier plan tomorrow.
+Do your best to keep each failure contained to one goal.
+For example, eating chocolate cake for dinner doesn’t mean you will never lose weight.
+It really means that you had a moment of weakness but can get back on track tomorrow.

 4. Forgive Yourself For Your Past

 A haunting past can be one of the biggest self-esteem killers.
 There is a saying by Lily Tomlin that goes, “Forgiveness means giving up all hope for a better past.”

 You can’t change your past.
 None of us can.
 So you have to find a way to accept your past—flaws and all.
 Once you embrace all that is you, then you will blossom into a more confident individual.